lance-lmwang/libtiff/doc/functions/TIFFDataWidth.rst

 -------------

-:c:func:`TIFFDataWidth` returns a number of bytes occupied by the item of given type within the TIFF-file.
+:c:func:`TIFFDataWidth` returns a number of bytes occupied by the item of given type within the TIFF file.
 0 returned when unknown data type supplied.

 See also
 --------